Everything You Need to Know About Thursday’s GOP Debate

-New year, new set of presidential primary debates.
-The sixth Republican debate of the 2016 cycle will take place on Thursday, January 14, at the North Charleston Coliseum and Performing Arts Center in South Carolina.
-The undercard debate begins at 6 p.m., with the main debate following at 9 p.m.
-You can follow the New Republic’s coverage on our Minutes feed.
+The seventh Republican presidential debate takes place on Thursday, January 28, at the Iowa Events Center in Des Moines.
+The main debate begins at 9 p.m., preceded by the undercard debate at 7 p.m.
+You can—and should!—follow the New Republic’s live updates and analyses on our Minutes feed during both debates.

-Fox Business is returning as the host for the night; it also co-hosted the fourth debate in November.
-Anchors Neil Cavuto and Maria Bartiromo will moderate.
+If you skipped the past few GOP debates, this is one to tune back in for.
+It’s the candidates’ last chance to wow voters before the Iowa caucuses on Monday, February 1.
+Plus, the lead-up to this showdown has already been marked by high drama.

-The main debate will feature seven qualifying candidates: Donald Trump, Ted Cruz, Ben Carson, Marco Rubio, Chris Christie, Jeb Bush, and John Kasich.
+Fox News is returning to host the event—a fact that stirred the drama—with Bret Baier, Chris Wallace, and Megyn Kelly (a.k.a.
+Trump Public Enemy #1), serving as moderators.
+On Tuesday, Donald Trump said he would boycott the debate, claiming the network has been unfair to him and citing a “wise-guy press release” from Fox that poked fun at the candidate’s demand to pull Kelly as a moderator.
+While the debate airs, Trump said he would be hosting an event for veterans in Des Moines.

 Donald Trump